 - H.R.
 2405: National Sea Grant College Program Amendments Act of 2019

 - H.R.
 1388: Lytton Rancheria Homelands Act of 2019

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Huffman sponsors bills primarily in these issue areas:

 Public Lands and Natural Resources (29%) Government Operations and Politics (15%) Education (14%) Energy (14%) Labor and Employment (9%) Native Americans (8%) Science, Technology, Communications (6%) Crime and Law Enforcement (5%)

 Some of Huffman’s most recently sponsored bills include...

-From Jan 2013 to Apr 2016, Huffman missed 56 of 2,086 roll call votes, which is 2.7%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 14 explanations for these missed votes.
+From Jan 2013 to Jan 2021, Huffman missed 164 of 4,711 roll call votes, which is 3.5%.
+This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|